-Expert tip: for a 1 night stay, expect to produce at least one fixed grid image with their tags and at least 5+ stories on Instagram.
-It’s very unusual for hotels to ask for 3 or more posts for a one night stay.
-More expensive places will even want an article in exchange for a 1 night stay.
+Expert tip: for a 1-night stay, expect to produce at least one fixed grid image with their tags and at least 5+ stories on Instagram.
+It’s very unusual for hotels to ask for 3 or more posts for a one-night stay.
+More expensive places will even want an article in exchange for a 1-night stay.
 I would say it takes at least 2 nights for you to get good quality content on a place, but it’s up to you if you choose to take a different offer.
 You’ll see this tip used in my hotel collaboration email template.

 If you have any previous collaboration examples, then make sure you add the links to those.
-I have a selection of mine on the Accommodations page.
+I have a selection of mine on the Work With Me page.

 If you have the audience, the voice and the talent – then they will see value in working with you.
 If they want to take advantage of you as a creator, then just politely decline their offer.
 Remember, you should never be disrespectful back – it could hurt you in the long run.